Lotte Hi-Mart: History

 Seon Jong-koo was formerly employed by Daewoo Electronics.
 When the company went bankrupt in 1999, he joined a spin-off company that became Hi-Mart.

 In June 2008, South Korean chaebol Eugene Group acquired 32.4% of Hi-Mart. in June 2010, the company went public.

 In July 2012, Lotte Corporation acquired a 65.3% of Hi-Mart for $1.1 billion.
 Hi-Mart operated 290 stores in Korea, controlling 35% of the market.
 The acquisition was maneuvered in the midst of a scandal about its founder and CEO, Seon Jong-koo, accused of embezzlement totaling $228 million.
 In April 2012, one witness jumped out his apartment's window after being questioned by Korea's justice about bribing Seon Jong-koo.
 In December 2014, Seon Jong-koo was replaced by Lee Dong-woo.
 He was the second largest shareholder of the company and heavily supported by Hi-Mart's employees.

-In October 2012, the deal was OKed by the FTC and the company announced it is changing the stores' names to Lotte Hi-Mart.
+In October 2012, the deal was approved by the Korea Fair Trade Commission and the company announced it is changing the stores' names to Lotte Hi-Mart.